Acupuncture and Herbal Medicine

 The most surprising thing about acupuncture, our patients tell us, is that it is so deeply relaxing!
 The insertion of acupuncture needles also seems to trigger the body’s relaxation response (the opposite of “fight or flight”).
 Many patients fall asleep once the needles are in and most are a bit groggy at the end of a session.
 This sedative effect makes acupuncture an excellent alternative treatment for insomnia, anxiety and depression.

-*We do not use endangered animal part in any of our herbal formulas, nor do we support the use of these products in any way.
+*We use herbs of the highest quality and purity, exceeding GMP standards.
+We do not use endangered animal parts in any of our herbal formulas, nor do we support the use of these products in any way.